 - We will agree a personal emergency evacuation plan (PEEP) for students who have a physical disability so that you would have safe exit from the building in the event of an emergency.

 - We may be able to arrange for specialist equipment where required for a physical disability and these needs would be discussed during the meeting with the student disability officer (SDO).

-- If you have dyslexia or another specific learning difficulty (SpLD) or sight impairment, you may be able to have copies of the lecture notes or be given permission to record sessions.
-Recording sessions needs to be done with the agreement of everyone in the room, and you will be bound by the Trust’s data protection policy in these cases.
-Please note that in the event of recording teaching sessions there are specific encryption requirements for equipment being used – this will be discussed with you during your meeting.
+- If you have dyslexia or another specific learning difficulty (SpLD) or sight impairment, you may be able to have copies of the lecture notes or be given permission to record sessions, if the DSA do not provide options for your specific needs.
+Recording sessions will be bound by the Trust’s data protection policy in these cases.

 - You may also be able to get help with your assessments, such as a cover sheet to guide markers or we might be able to re-design an assessment (for example, a presentation) for you so that you can still demonstrate you’ve met the learning outcomes in a different way.

 - In the normal structure of a course you will have a personal tutor or a supervisor who may also be able to support you in tutorials.

 All the above and more can be discussed in your meeting with the disability officer.